return42/linuxdoc/docs/index.rst

     +kernel_doc_mode = "reST"

 In the ``index.rst``, the patch adds a list of TODO entries with kernel-doc *Oops*.
-The *Oops* entries are generated if the kernel-doc parser can't generate requested documentation.
+A *Oops* entrie is generated when the kernel-doc parser can't parse requested documentation.
 For more details see:
 :ref:`kernel-doc:kernel-doc-directive`.